Getting the Most Bang for Your Metal Building Buck

-Did you know there are design choices you can make to reduce steel building costs?
+Did you know there are design choices you can make to reduce steel building construction costs?

 It is a simple concept: the more steel used in your structure, the higher the price.
 To lower the cost per square foot, make changes that conserve steel.